Stamford Bridge, East Riding of Yorkshire: Education

-Public transport
+Transport

 The village is served by two bus routes.
 The number 10 route is operated by First York (and York Pullman in the evenings) with a regular service via Dunnington to the centre of York and then Poppleton.
 East Yorkshire Motor Services operate an occasional service (No 747) between York and Stamford Bridge continuing to Full Sutton, Fangfoss and Pocklington.
 Information as at October 2011.

 Stamford Bridge railway station closed in 1965 as part of the Beeching cuts.
 The Minsters Rail Campaign is campaigning to re-open the railway line between Beverley and York (with stops at Stamford Bridge, Pocklington and Market Weighton).
 The proposed re-opened railway would skirt the eastern edge of the village as the former alignment has since been developed.